 If you have any questions regarding these guidelines and their application, please contact the CEJISS Editorial Team.

 - 1.1 CEJISS follows a double-blind review process.
-All the parties involved in the peer review process (CEJISS Editorial Team, Authors, Reviewers) should respect confidentiality of the review process.
+All the parties involved in the peer review process (CEJISS Editorial Team, Authors, Reviewers) should respect the confidentiality of the review process.

 - 1.3 All the parties involved in the peer review process (CEJISS Editorial Team, Authors, Reviewers) or any other party that cooperates with CEJISS should comply with all relevant legislation.